zhezhouzz/HATs/formalization/README.md

 opam pin coq-hammer-tactics 1.3.2+8.18
 ```

+> Notice: We have installed all dependencies lised above in our docker image.

 To build and check the Coq formalization, simply run `make` in the
 `formalization` directory.
 The command `Print Assumptions soundness` at the end
 of file `Typing.v` should print out `Axioms: builtin_typing_relation : ...`.
 It